Common Workers’ Comp Mistakes and How to Avoid Them in Oregon

 How to Avoid This Mistake:

-• Stay updated on Oregon OSHA and Workers’ Compensation Division guidelines
+Stay current on rules from Oregon OSHA and the Workers’ Compensation Division

-Understanding the rules prevents fines and protects your business reputation.
+It also guards against fines and protects your business image.

 Conclusion